prashikm/classify-emails/README.md

 # ClassifyEmails

-App to classify email addresses into categories.
+App to classify emails into categories.

 ## Tech Stack